Secondary Education English Teacher-TEFL Certificate

 The primary goals of Volunteers in TEFL Certificate programs are typically: (1) building counterpart teacher capacity by facilitating teaching Communities of Practice and in some cases co-teaching classes; (2) improving student achievement in English; and (3) encouraging community engagement in school improvement and student learning.

--Bachelor or Master of Arts or Science degree in any discipline
+-Master of Arts or Science degree in any discipline

 -Classroom teaching experience at the primary or secondary level in English, Teaching English as a Second or Foreign language (TESL/TEFL) or teaching a foreign language.

--Motivation to obtain formal TEFL certificate
+-Motivation to obtain a Peace Corps TEFL certificate

 Required Language Skills

-Trainees are offered a comprehensive language immersion program during Pre-Service Training (PST).
+Trainees are offered a comprehensive language immersion program during pre-service training (PST).
 They will have three months of language learning from native speakers in the predominant language spoken at the site in which they will be placed.
 They will be required to attain an intermediate level score in this language and will receive a language survival kit.
 Once at site, Volunteers are encouraged to engage the services of a language tutor (paid for by Peace Corps) to continue building their language skills.

 Schools where Volunteers teach are usually nearby, but others may need to bike long distances to work.
-Bicycles will be provided and you will receive riding and maintenance training to ensure its reliability and safety.
+Bicycles will be provided and you will receive riding and maintenance training to ensure their reliability and safety.

 For women, dresses and skirts should fall below the knee and spaghetti straps are not appropriate unless covered with a sleeved shirt, coat, or jacket.
-Skintight sports shorts or leggings/yoga pants worn alone are also inappropriate, but may be worn under a skirt or dress, especially when riding bicycles.
+Skintight sports shorts or leggings/yoga pants worn alone are also inappropriate but may be worn under a skirt or dress, especially when riding bicycles.
 Men and women should wear shorts only at home, when exercising, or when doing work where Zambian counterparts are also wearing them.